MisterJ16/redis-sendbox/README.md

 1. Clone repo to your local computer
 2. Run "npm install" to install node modules
-3. Run "npm start" to satart node.js server with end-points
+3. Run "npm start" to start node.js server with end-points

 ## End points